-The UK tax strategy is required to be published by UK law and applies to all Zebra UK entities and branches.
-Our tax strategy supports our business strategy and commercial activity.
-The tax strategy involves managing tax affairs in a responsible and transparent manner in order to comply with relevant legislation.
+The UK tax strategy applies to all Zebra UK companies and supports Zebra’s business strategy and commercial activity in the UK.
+The UK tax strategy involves managing tax affairs in a responsible and transparent manner to comply with relevant legislation.

 The ultimate responsibility for Zebra’s tax strategy and compliance rests with Parent’s and UK Group’s Board of Directors and Senior Officers who ensure that the appropriate framework is in place to oversee the identification and management of tax risk.

-The Chief Financial Officer (‘CFO’) is the Board member with executive responsibility for tax matters.
+Parent’s Chief Financial Officer (“CFO”’) is the Senior Officer with executive responsibility for tax matters.
 Zebra’s aim is to comply with tax law and practice in all the territories in which it operates.
-Day-to-day management of tax affairs is delegated to the Group Tax Director who has a team of appropriately qualified individuals.
+Day-to-day management of tax affairs is delegated to Parent’s Vice President of Tax who has a team of appropriately qualified individuals.

 Tax Planning and Level of Risk

-In structuring Zebra’s commercial activities, the Company will consider, among other factors, the tax laws of the countries within which it operates with a view to maximize shareholder value on a sustainable basis.
+In structuring Zebra’s commercial activities, Parent will consider, among other factors, the tax laws of the countries within which it operates with a view to maximize shareholder value on a sustainable basis.

-Any tax planning undertaken will be underpinned by commercial and economic substance and will have full regard to potential impact on the Company’s reputation, social responsibilities and broader goals.
-All transactions between group companies are conducted on an arm’s length basis in accordance with OECD guidelines and supported by appropriate documentation and studies.
+Any tax planning undertaken will be underpinned by commercial and economic substance and will have full regard to potential impact on Parent’s reputation, social responsibilities and broader goals.
+Transactions between group companies are conducted on an arm’s length basis in accordance with OECD guidelines and supported by appropriate documentation and studies.

 Tax Risk Management

-Given the scale of our business and volume of tax obligations, risks will inevitably arise from time to time in relation to the interpretation of complex UK tax law and nature of compliance arrangements.
-The Company proactively seeks to identify, evaluate, manage and monitor these risks to ensure it remains in line with the overall group’s risk policies and parameters.
-Where there is significant uncertainty or complexity in relation to a risk external advice may be sought.
+Given the scale of Zebra’s business and volume of tax obligations, risks will inevitably arise from time to time in relation to the interpretation of complex UK tax law and the nature of compliance arrangements.
+Zebra proactively seeks to identify, evaluate, manage and monitor these risks to ensure it remains in line with the overall Parent risk policies and parameters.
+Where there is significant uncertainty or complexity in relation to a tax risk, external specialist advice may be sought.
 The Parent maintains tax policies designating approvals which must be obtained prior to the execution of complex transactions which align to its Corporate policy for Delegation of Authority.

 Relationship with HMRC and Other Tax Authorities

-The Company engages with tax authorities, including the UK’s Her Majesty’s Revenue and Customs (“HMRC”), with honesty, integrity, respect and fairness and in a spirit of collaboration and co-operative compliance.
-The Company is prepared to litigate where there may be a disagreement on interpretation of law but will first seek to resolve any disputed matters through proactive and transparent discussion and negotiation.
+Zebra engages with tax authorities, including in the UK, Her Majesty’s Revenue and Customs (“HMRC”), with honesty, integrity, respect and fairness and in a spirit of collaboration and co-operative compliance.
+Zebra is prepared to litigate where there may be a disagreement on interpretation of law but will first seek to resolve any disputed matters through proactive and transparent discussion.

 Board Ownership and Oversight

-This strategy is aligned with Zebra’s global Code of Business Conduct and Core Values and is approved, owned and overseen by the Board.
-The Zebra Group regards this publication as complying with duty under Schedule19 of the Finance Act 2016.
+This UK tax strategy is aligned with Zebra’s global Code of Business Conduct and Core Values, which is approved, owned and overseen by the Zebra’s Board of Directors.
+The Zebra Group regards this publication as complying with duty under Schedule 19 of the Finance Act 2016.
 Its annual review is approved by Zebra Technologies Europe Ltd (“ZTEL”), a company incorporated and resident in the UK, having a role in overseeing the UK tax affairs of all Zebra subsidiaries and with the Parent Vice President of Tax serving as a ZTEL Board member.